 While 1,3,5,7 tetrabora-adamantane has not been synthesized, DFT calculations using a 6-311+G(2d,p) basis set show the molecule is a minima on the potential energy surface (Halls, 1999, private communication).
 Further, DFT calculations using a somewhat smaller 6-31G(d) basis set show that a dimer composed of an N and a B building block connected by a dipolar bond is also a minima on the potential energy surface with an enthalpy of formation of about 20 kcal/mol (ZPE corrected) (Halls, 1999).
 While boron with three single bonds is normally planar, it is strained by the tetrahedral nature of the adamantane cage.
 Stabilization of the boron atoms in the tetrahedral (rather than planar) bonding pattern by suitable electron donor groups (e.g., NH3) should increase the stability of the building-block plus four-donor-groups complex.

 Hydrogen bonds are common in biological systems.
 They are relatively weak, on the order of 2-5 kcal/mol, but involve straightforward and widely practiced chemistry and can provide reasonable strength when several are combined (Watson et al., 1987).
+Two carboxcylic acids form a dimer via hydrogen bonds to each other with a ΔH of -14.1 to -16.4 kcal/mol in gas phase (Jones, 1952).
 If we use adamantane 1,3,5,7 tetracarboxylic acid (four COOH groups at the four trigonal carbon atoms of adamantane) as an MBB, each MBB can readily form eight hydrogen bonds to adjacent MBBs in the crystal if we assume that the MBBs are arranged like the carbon atoms in diamond.
 However, the resulting crystal structure would have large empty spaces.
 Experimental determination of the crystal structure (Ermer, 1988) shows five interpentetrating diamondoid lattices, thus effectively filling the large voids that a single diamondoid lattice would create.

 Addendum added January 24, 2002: A theoretical possibility would be cyclohexane-1,3,5/2,4,6-hexacarboxylic acid (see figures at left, the graphic showing the energetically preferred all equatorial isomer).
 This MBB has six linking groups and each linking group could have two hydrogen bonds.
 While the all cis isomer -- cyclohexane-1,2,3,4,5,6-hexacarboxylic acid with three axial and three equatorial groups -- has been synthesized and is available commercially, it does not form an obvious crystal structure in which 12 well aligned hydrogen bonds can form.
 By contrast, while cyclohexane-1,3,5/2,4,6-hexacarboxylic acid has not been synthesized there is a theoretical crystal structure which forms 12 well aligned hydrogen bonds and has no large voids.
 Seven such MBB's arranged in the appropriate structure are shown in the following figure: